opendatasoft/ods-cookbook/widgets/external-use/README.md

 ##### AngularJS :

-Translation dictinary must be declared for each language through this bunch of code :
+Translation dictionary must be declared for each language through this bunch of code :

 ```html
 <script type="text/javascript">